 About fifteen years ago, I was being interviewed for some sys-admin job or other.
-There were two people, my prospective manager, and some techie.
+There were two people, my prospective manager, and a techie.
 I remember nothing of the manager’s questions, so they must have been pretty standard.
 Then over to the techie, who asked me, with some gravitas, the single most stupid question I’ve ever been asked at interview.

-Four letters of the alphabet are not valid options in GNU
+Three letters of the alphabet are not valid options in GNU

 ls.
 What are they?

 The story kind of breaks down here, because it’s so long ago, I

 can’t remember what I said.
 If it had been the late ’90s, me in my arrogant

 overinflated from picking and choosing ridiculously remunerated

 dotcom jobs, I’d probably have said something smart-arsed, dropped the mic,

 and made myself a better story.
 But I think it was around 2003-2004

 time, when I was properly grown up and jobs were thin on the ground.